noahsadir/nes-emulator/README.md

 # NES Emulator

-A basic NES Emulator written entirely in C, with portability in mind.
+A **very** basic NES Emulator written entirely in C, with portability in mind.

 #### Quick Note